MageshDominator/data-science-py/README.md

 # data-science-py
-projects on data analysis using python
+projects on Machine Learning using python